Lock Cylinder Problems

 However, in my case, the key was intermittently "locked out" of the cylinder and could not be inserted.
 Only after much struggle would the lock cylinder finally relent and accept the key.
 Oiling made no difference.
 Locksmiths were unable to help.

 I discovered there is a mechanical switch on the side of the lock cylinder causing the problem.
 This switch works in connection with the steering wheel lock system, and activates after key removal.
 It seems to function as part of lock security by engaging a gate or flap to prevent unauthorized tools (such as a screwdriver) from being inserted into the lock.
-It also provides a "click" sound when the key is moved to the accessory position.
+It also provides a "click" sound when the key is turned to the accessory position.

 Bypassing this switch solves the problem.